EnrightLab/Courses-and-Practicals/EMBO_Heidelberg_2017/miR_210_Experiment/mini_mapping/README.md

 6160 SAM alignments  processed.
 ```

-The Final counts tables can be loaded directly into DESeq2 in R/BioConductor the counts are in the files with **.counts** extensions.
+The Final counts tables can be loaded directly into DESeq2 in R/BioConductor.
+The counts are in the files with **.counts** extensions.

 Lets take a look:
 ```